Skip to main content

 Getting Divorced?
 Get Help From a Georgia Family Law Attorney

-If you would like to know more about the Georgia divorce laws and requirements, and whether you have met them, there are many divorce attorneys throughout Georgia who may be able to help.
-In addition to letting you know if you qualify for a divorce, attorneys may also help you with planning for other divorce issues like child custody and property division.
+If you would like to know more about Georgia divorce laws and requirements, many divorce attorneys throughout Georgia may be able to help.
+Besides letting you know if you qualify for a divorce, attorneys may also help you plan for other divorce issues like child custody and property division.

 Was this helpful?